HIV

 A case of GRID (Gay Related Immunodeficiency) was presented by a gastroenterology registrar on the Royal Postgraduate Medical School Wednesday Staff Round at the Hammersmith Hospital in 1982.
 All very curious, we renal doctors thought, but not really our business.
 The cause was not known, and the possibility of blood borne transmission was not even mentioned.
 It soon became our business.

-Not surprisingly, renal units were sensitised to the problem of blood-borne virus infections.
+Renal units were sensitised to the problem of blood-borne virus infections.
 Hepatitis B had caused havoc in the late 1960s and 1970s.
-In Oxford where I had previously worked as the renal unit registrar all HD patients had yellow sticky labels on their notes and had three monthly HepB antibody checks.
-Only one man seroconverted but was fortunately on home HD; he was not allowed to attend outpatients.
+In Oxford where I had previously worked as the renal unit registrar, all HD patients had yellow sticky labels on their notes and had three monthly HepB surface antigen checks.
+Only one man seroconverted, but was fortunately on home HD.
+He was not allowed to attend outpatients.
 No case of acute renal failure (now AKI) could be dialysed until the HepB result was known.
-The Dulwich dialysis unit, part of Kings College Hospital, run by Dr Victor Parsons was one of the few units that would take on HepB positive ESRF patients.
+The Dulwich dialysis unit, part of Kings College Hospital, run by Dr Victor Parsons, was one of the few units that would take on HepB positive ESRF patients.
 Isolation dialysis facilities were seldom available elsewhere.

 We were allowed to test for what was now called HIV if patients were to be put on the transplant waiting list.
 If they refused the test they would not be accepted.
 It turned out that there were very few HIV positive ESRF patients in the UK.